 What benefits do you see in players that engage in regular movement?

 "I notice that their practice habits and conditioning tend to be better.
 Also, their energy and effort levels tend to be higher."

 What tips would you provide parents or coaches looking to alter their players’ sedentary habits?

 "Create daily or weekly routines that offer movement activities intended for enjoyment, not just exercise.
 Some examples include: bike rides, walking a dog, swimming, sledding or scavenger hunts in a park."

 Still searching for fun indoor activities?
 Move together with one of our fit Workout videos: Yoga Flow, fitBoost, Sport Moves, Full Body Workout and Jump Rope and Hula Hoop.

 In this edition of the Sanford fitSports video, we’ll see how regular movement, proper mechanics, and body movements are influential when hitting the volleyball.
 Think fit, be fit!

-For additional information concerning POWER Academies please visit Sanford POWER.
+For additional information concerning POWER Academies please visit Sanford SPORTS.